tenable/terrascan/README.md

 ## Rule Suppression
-If a rule is generating an expected false positive, you can tell terrascan to skip it.
+If a resource should not be tested against a particular rule, you can tell terrascan to skip it.

 ### Terraform
 In Terraform scripts, you can tell terrascan to skip rules by inserting a comment with the phrase "ts:skip=RULENAME SKIP_REASON".
 The comment should be inside the resource.